-- It is unlawful to retaliate against, or interfere with, the following acts: - (1) raising reasonable concerns, including informally, to the principal, other workers, the government, or the public, about workplace violations of government health or safety rules, or a significant workplace health or safety threat; - (2) opposing or testifying, assisting, or participating in an investigation or proceeding about retaliation for, or interference with, the above-listed conduct. - A principal need not address a worker's PHEW-related concern, but it still cannot fire or take other action against the worker for raising such a concern, as long as the concern was reasonable and in good-faith.
+- It is unlawful to retaliate against, or interfere with, the following acts: - (2)opposing or testifying, assisting, or participating in an investigation or proceeding about retaliation for, or interference with, the above-listed conduct. - worker for raising such a concern, as long as the concern was reasonable and in good-faith.